1,000 True Fans Calculator: Real Math for Musicians (2026)

 The core Kelly insight still holds.
 You do not need millions of fans.
 You need a small number of people with a direct financial relationship with your work.
 The update is in the revenue mix.

-Here is what a realistic $100/year superfan spending breakdown looks like in 2026:
+Here is what a realistic $52/year superfan spending breakdown looks like in 2026 (the conservative, defensible benchmark from Substack/Patreon median data):

 The key shift from the original theory: Kelly assumed a higher average spend per fan because digital distribution was still maturing and physical goods dominated.
-In 2026, the fan spending is spread across more channels, each at a lower individual price point, but the aggregate holds.
-What has changed is that artists need to actively cultivate each revenue channel rather than relying on a single purchase type.
+In 2026, the fan spending is spread across more channels, each at a lower individual price point, and platform cuts (Patreon 8-12%, Stripe 2.9%, in-app 15-30%) compress take-home further.
+Subscription fatigue also matters: median Patreon membership length for music creators sits at 7-9 months, not 12.

 If your income goal is different, the formula scales directly.
 Targeting $30,000/year as a side income?
-You need 300 superfans at $100/year average.
+You need roughly 580 superfans at $52/year average.
 Targeting $150,000?
-You need 1,500.
-The number of superfans required is simply your income goal divided by average annual spend per fan.
+You need closer to 2,900, or you need to push your blended ARPU higher with a strong patron tier.
+The number of superfans required is your income goal divided by average annual spend per fan.

 Use the Superfan Calculator to run your specific numbers with a full revenue source breakdown.